-Yesterday, May 4, the company reported its adjusted earnings per share of 5.73 Yuan in the first quarter of 2018 while topping the estimates of the analysts.
-On the way, Alibaba revenue growth reached 61% to 61.9 billion Yuan or $9.9 billion, which was faster than the analysts projected.
-It further earned a record $789 billion in GMV (gross merchandise value) for the financial year that ended in March 2018.
+Yesterday, May 4, the company reported its adjusted earnings per share of 5.73 Yuan in the first quarter of 2018 while topping analysts’ estimates.
+On the way, Alibaba’s revenue growth reached 61% to 61.9 billion Yuan or $9.9 billion, which was faster than the analysts projected.
+It earned a record $789 billion in GMV (gross merchandise value) for the financial year ending in March 2018.

 Zhang disclosed more specific details on expansions that are focused on by the company.
 For one, they are to constantly expand new retail formats like the company-owned Hema supermarkets, presently on course to open 30 new Hema stores.
-Cainiao, the logistic unit of Alibaba will keep on helping in the area of building infrastructure, letting the new retail operations grow.
+Cainiao, the logistic unit of Alibaba, will keep on helping build infrastructure, letting the new retail operations grow.

-Alibaba eCommerce being the biggest in China is as well focusing on its core business, retail, and payments, to fight off its major rival Tencent.
+Alibaba eCommerce, the biggest in China, is also focusing on its core business, retail, and payments to fight off its major rival Tencent.
 This expansion even resulted in Alibaba taking over Amazon as the biggest eCommerce in the world for a brief time period.

-Stay tuned to know more about Alibaba 2019 market movements.
+Stay tuned to know more about Alibaba’s 2019 market movements.